What is the Tech Nation Visa?

 Applicants who choose to apply via this route are often individuals who are at the start of their careers in digital technology, and so may not have the same levels of experience as someone who applies under the Exceptional Talent option.

-Please note that Tech Nation cannot advise potential applicants on whether they should apply for the Tech Nation Visa via the Exceptional Promise or Exceptional Talent option.
+Please note that Tech Nation cannot advise potential applicants on whether they should apply for the Exceptional Talent or Exceptional Promise route.

 Can I be endorsed for Exceptional Promise if I apply to the Tech Nation Visa via the Exceptional Talent route?